 Dispatching Center Consolidation

-The City of Worthington is on track to transition the City’s emergency 911 dispatching services to consolidate with the Northwest Regional Emergency Communications Center.
-The Division of Fire & EMS dispatching will transition to the Northwest Center beginning on July 7, 2020, with the Division of Police dispatching following on September 7, 2020.
+On Tuesday, September 8, 2020, the City of Worthington will complete its transition of all emergency 911 dispatching services to the Northwest Regional Emergency Communications Center.
+The Division of Fire & EMS dispatching transitioned to the Northwest Center on July 7, 2020.
+The Division of Police transition will occur on September 8, 2020.
 Learn more here

 - File a Report